 1. Snow

-This will prevent the accumulation of snow and the forming of ice dams.
+To tackle this, I found it crucial to adequately vent your attic and insulate them.
+During my own installation, this will prevent the accumulation of snow and the forming of ice dams.

 2. Improper Installation